-This year we will host the very first Euro Mulimpia at the prestigious German Sports University in Cologne, Germany from 14-15 October.
+This year we will host the second Euro Mulimpia at the prestigious Sportcampus Zuiderpark in the Hague on 30 May 2020.
 During this time we will have championships of the following martial arts:

 It is our sincere desire for the Mulimpia will develop to become an important event, such as the Olympics, that can unite all people in the world who share a common passion and love for martial arts.
 Our organization is dedicated to continuously strive forward to positively contribute to the society by means of these events.
 Thus, planting a new seed of hope for the global martial arts community while at the same time establishing a new sense of value regarding martial arts.

 Numerous oriental martial arts have found their way to the West around 110 years ago and have well developed ever since.
 Especially with the rise of the movie industry, the martial arts have rapidly spread in the West.
 Some well-known examples can be found below.

 Until today, most martial arts have focused solely on their own development and have held events based on their own martial art, instead of establishing a certain unity based on common goals and principles.
 Mulimpia, however, envisions rising above the existing limitations of events dedicated to a single martial art as well as crossing social, political, economical and other boundaries by playing a parental role that can encapsulate and provide benefit to all martial arts in their further development and positive recognition in society.

 |China||Wushu, Kungfu, Taichi, Sambo, Wingchun, Jeet Kune Do|